grandonblake/LabShot/README.md

 This project was submitted on January 19, 2021 as a Final Project requirement during my 1st year in College.

+## How to Run
+Just put the whole source code in a C++ compiler.
+Originally, we used onlinegdb.com

 ## Project Objectives
 The  project  focuses  on  developing  an  automated  food  stall  and  inventory  system.
 This project lessens the time consumption and it helps to keep the record of all the daily sales of a store.